Callahan Subdivision: Mergers and consolidation

-In 1925, the Seaboard Air Line built the Gross Cutoff which ran from northeast from the line in Callahan to Gross.
-The line was then designated as the Gross Subdivision from Gross to Baldwin.
-The Seaboard Air Line became the Seaboard Coast Line Railroad in 1967.
+In 1967, the Seaboard Air Line merged with its rival, the Atlantic Coast Line Railroad, whose main line crossed the Gross Subdivision in Callahan.
 In 1980, the Seaboard Coast Line's parent company merged with the Chessie System, creating the CSX Corporation.
 The CSX Corporation initially operated the Chessie and Seaboard Systems separately until 1986, when they were merged into CSX Transportation.